-In \S\ref{Azumaya locus}, we give a proof of Theorem \ref{Azumaya Thm}.
-We first recall some material on Azumaya algebras.
-We then show that $\ct(\ggg,e)$ is Auslander-regular and Macaulay, with Krull and global dimension less than dim\,$\ggg_e$ (see Proposition \ref{Auslander Cond}).
+\S\ref{Azumaya locus} is devoted to the proof of Theorem \ref{Azumaya Thm}.
+We will first recall some material on Azumaya algebras, then show that $\ct(\ggg,e)$ is Auslander-regular and Macaulay, with Krull and global dimension less than dim\,$\ggg_e$ (see Proposition \ref{Auslander Cond}).
 This enables us to apply Brown-Goodearl's theorem (see Theorem \ref{BGl 3.8}) to our case.
-According to Slodowy's earlier results on transverse slices to nilpotent orbits (see Theorem \ref{premet}, where the hypotheses on $G$ and $p$ are very subtle), a main property which we need to establish is that the complement of the smooth locus in the Slodowy slice (in the good transverse slice for general case) has codimension at least $2$ (see Proposition \ref{Regular pts}).
+According to Slodowy's earlier results on transverse slices to nilpotent orbits (see Theorem \ref{premet} ), a main property which we need to establish is on the complement of the smooth locus in the Slodowy slice, which is given in Proposition \ref{Regular pts}.
 In \S\ref{azumaya proof}, we finally show that the codimension of the complement of Azumaya locus in $\Specm(Z(\ct))$ is at least 2.
 Applying Brown-Goodearl's theorem to our case, we deduce Theorem \ref{Azumaya Thm}.